ISB PGP Essay Analysis

 b) Second what you want to do in future

-c) Third how does ISB fit into the scheme of things
+c) Third how does MBA fit into the scheme of things

 Clearly there are some experiences, attributes, and interests that you already have.
 This is your past.
-You have aspirations in life; you hope this to be your future.
-What is currently holding you back, from making your aspirations, your future?
-This is what this essay is all about.
+You have aspirations in life; you hope these aspirations to become your future.
+What is currently holding you back, from realizing your aspirations?
+This is where MBA comes into picture.

 days